mongodb-js/compass/packages/compass-metrics/README.md

 For completeness, below is a list of directories present in this module:

-- `.storybook` react-storybook and webpack configuration.
-You usually don't need to touch this.
 - `electron` code to start electron, open a browser window and load the source.
   You don't usually need to touch this, unless you want to render something other than the main component in Electron.